ilkerkesen/ViLMA/README.md

 This snippet first downloads the data, extracts it to somewhere, then performs FPS normalization on the data.
 For more details check [the counting documentation](/tasks/counting/README.md).

+### Something-Something V2 Dataset

+This dataset is required to run the experiments for the relation task.
+Follow the instruction reported to [this link](https://developer.qualcomm.com/software/ai-datasets/something-something) to download the data.

 ## Models

 We share the details of each model in a seperate documentation file under `./models/{modality}/` directory.
 We have implemented the following models so far,